Popular science

 The 17th century saw the beginnings of the modern scientific revolution and the consequent need for explicit popular science writing.
 Although works such as Galileo's 1632 "Il Saggiatore" and Robert Hooke's 1665 "Micrographia" were read by both scientists and the public,[3][4] Newton's 1687 Principia was incomprehensible for most readers, so popularizations of Newton's ideas soon followed.[5]
 Popular science writing surged in countries such as France, where books such as Fontenelle's 1686 Conversations on the Plurality of Worlds were best-sellers.[6]

 By 1830, astronomer John Herschel had recognized the need for the specific genre of popular science.
 In a letter to philosopher William Whewell, he wrote that the general public needed "digests of what is actually known in each particular branch of science... to give a connected view of what has been done, and what remains to be accomplished."[7]
 Indeed, as the British population became not just increasingly literate but also well-educated, there was growing demand for science titles.[8]
 Mary Somerville became an early and highly successful science writer of the nineteenth century.
 Her On the Connexion of the Physical Sciences (1834), intended for the mass audience, sold quite well.[9][10]
 Arguably one of the first books in modern popular science, it contained few diagrams and very little mathematics.
-It had ten editions and was translated into multiple languages.
+Ten editions of the book were published, and it was translated into multiple languages.
 It was the most popular science title from the publisher John Murray until On the Origin of Species (1859) by Charles Darwin.[7]

 Popular science is a bridge between scientific literature as a professional medium of scientific research, and the realms of popular political and cultural discourse.
 The goal of the genre is often to capture the methods and accuracy of science while making the language more accessible.
 Many science-related controversies are discussed in popular science books and publications, such as the long-running debates over biological determinism and the biological components of intelligence, stirred by popular books such as The Mismeasure of Man and The Bell Curve.[11]